-A certain Catalina parts dealership offers several storage access products, one of which is a teak door that many owners install below the galley to gain access to the space there.
-The Catalina parts dealership no longer shows the price or the special shipping cost for this item online, which is unfinished and does not include any hardware, by the way.
+A certain online Catalina parts retailer offers several storage access products, one of which is a teak door that many owners install below the galley to gain access to the otherwise inaccessible space there.
+That retailer no longer shows the price or the special shipping cost for this item online, which is unfinished and does not include any hardware, by the way.
 But as I recall, the price was >$80 not including shipping.
 Other potential sources of finished products are Buck Woodcraft and SeaTeak.
 As an avid woodworker, $tingy Sailor laughed and headed for the workshop.

 Identical to the standard equipment, only different

 The woodworking was pretty straightforward: a simple frame and a recessed door with routed edges.
 The only unusual operation was the routed handle that required that I make a template.
 To undercut the handle edges the same as the standard equipment cabinetry, reroute it with a keyhole bit.
-The Sea Dog Semi-Concealed Hinges and Sea Dog Stud Catch Door Keeper that are the same as those offered by a certain Catalina parts dealership are also available from several online marine discount retailers.
+The Sea Dog Semi-Concealed Hinges and Sea Dog Stud Catch Door Keeper that are the same as those offered by the online Catalina parts retailer and are also available from other online marine discount retailers.
 I made the finished door size 8″ x 12″.

 To closely match the other teak woodwork in the cabin, I stained the mahogany with some left over General Finishes Candlelite Oil Based Stain that I had purchased at my local Woodcraft store.
-I then varnished the parts at the same time as the exterior teak refinishing project that will be the subject of a future post.
+I then varnished the parts the same as the exterior teak refinishing project.
 Except for the more prominent, open grain, the result was pretty close.

 Installing the door was also straightforward.
-Lay out the opening in the center of the area where you want to install the door between the funnel and the nearby brace.
+Lay out the opening in the center of the area where you want to install the door.
+That is, between the galley funnel on the right and the nearby brace to the left.
 I made the opening 1/2″ larger all around than the opening of the door frame.
 Drill pilot holes in the corners of the cutout area and connect the holes with a handheld jigsaw.
 Tape the area to prevent scratches in the fiberglass from the jigsaw.
 Viola! about two cubic feet more storage space.

-The first mate is thrilled with the new space and can’t wait for more, so stay tuned to this channel.
+The first mate is thrilled with the new storage space.